askiggy/docs/reference/place-data.md

 ---
-title: Iggy Place Data
+title: Intro to Iggy Place Data
-label: Place Data
+label: Intro to Place Data
-order: 1
+order: 0
 ---

 This page gives an overview of the model-ready data and features that Iggy provides.
 This is meant to accompany the [Iggy Data Dictionary](/reference/data-dictionary).